unibo-spe/spe-slides/content/03-internal-dsls/_index.md

 ## Domain implementation: `Tag`

-`Tag` is a bit more complex, let's try to factor the common part of all `Tag`s into an `AbtractTag`
+`Tag` is a bit more complex, let's try to factor the common part of all `Tag`s into an `AbstractTag`
 * `name` is easy
 * `Attribute`s get registered at creation time.
 We use a `vararg` to make the construction nicer
-* We decide for a mutable implementation of `children`
+* We opt for a mutable implementation of `children`
 * Subclasses are allowed to `register` sub elements
     * We can check if an element is `Repeatable` or not